yairEO/ui-range/README.md

 <br>
 <p>

+## Features:

+* Extensive [CSS variables](https://github.com/yairEO/ui-range/blob/master/ui-range.scss#L2-L22) usage = *Much easier* customization:
+  * Track height
+  * Track color/gradient
+  * Progress color/gradient
+  * Progress shadow
+  * Thumb size & color
+  * Ticks (per step) height & color
+  * Ticks count limit (30)
+  * Ticks skipping (Print on every N tick)
+  * Value text color when "active" (component *hover*)
+  * Value background color
+  * Cursors for hover & grabbing
+  * *RTL* (right-to-left) support via `dir=rtl` attribute
+* Value is printed by default at all times
+* Minimum & maximum values are printed at the edges
+* Ticks are printed on each step or every N step
+* No ticks if there would be too many of them

 ----

-A CSS-only component, along-side the corresponding markup, to bring life into the boring, plain, `<input type='range'>` native component, infusing it with extra basic features, leaving us, developers, alone, to figure things out in the dark, how to bring a spark of life to this lifeless poor thing browsers call *"range input"*.
+A *CSS-only* component, along-side the *corresponding **markup***, to bring life into the boring, plain, `<input type='range'>` native component, infusing it with extra basic features, leaving us, developers, alone, to figure things out in the dark, how to bring a spark of life to this lifeless poor thing browsers call *"range input"*.

-**How is a person to know the range limits without moving it around?** <br>
-Let the user see the minimum & maximum limits.

-**What is the current value?
-Who knows.
-A mystery.**<br>
-Lets print it then.

-**Maybe let the user know there are steps in the field. hmmm?**<br>
-Printing ticks never hurt nobody, unless there are too many ticks - in which case, they will not be printed.

-**How about a gradient background?**<br>
-No problem, since the component is identical across-browsers (if possible).
-I wouldn't bother for IE users, they must be used viewing the web in its worst.

-Mixing all those nice things in a soup of [CSS variables](https://github.com/yairEO/ui-range/blob/master/ui-range.scss#L2-L22) flavoured with the right, minimal, *markup* and we have cooked outselves a nice *component* for dinner.

 ---